Lerroy-Gatimu/smartseason/README.md

 A field monitoring web application for tracking crop progress across multiple farm fields during a growing season.
 Administrators manage fields and agents, while field agents log observations and stage updates for their assigned fields.

-Built with Django, plain CSS, vanilla JavaScript, and MySQL.
+Built with Django, plain CSS, vanilla JavaScript, and PostgreSQL.

 ---